timdeschryver/ngrx-immer/README.md

 ## `immerPatchState`

-Provides an Immer-version of the Signal Store's `patchState`.
-It adds an additional updater function which can mutate the state.
+Provides an Immer-version of the `patchState` function from the `@ngrx/signals` package.
+In addition to partial state objects and updaters that update the state immutably, it accepts updater functions that update the state in a mutable manner.
+Similar to `patchState`, the `immerPatchState` function can be used to update the state of both SignalStore and SignalState.

 ```ts
 const UserState = signalStore(